caseyg/awesome/README.md

 *   [mirnovov/obsidian-homepage](https://github.com/mirnovov/obsidian-homepage) - An Obsidian plugin that opens a specified note, canvas, or workspace on startup, instead of the most recent one.

-*   [chrisgurney/obsidian-note-toolbar](https://github.com/chrisgurney/obsidian-note-toolbar) - Create flexible, context-aware toolbars for your notes with this plugin for Obsidian.
+*   [chrisgurney/obsidian-note-toolbar](https://github.com/chrisgurney/obsidian-note-toolbar) - Flexible, context-aware toolbars for your notes in Obsidian.

 *   [cloudflare/openai-workers-relay](https://github.com/cloudflare/openai-workers-relay) - A relay server for OpenAI's realtime API, for Cloudflare Workers